Banda Aceh: History

-After it entered the Government of the Republic of Indonesia on 28 December 1962, the name of the city was changed back to Banda Aceh by the Ministry of Public Administration and Regional Autonomy on 9 May 1963.
+2004 Aceh Tsunami

 On 26 December 2004, the city was hit by a tsunami caused by a 9.2-magnitude earthquake in the Indian Ocean.
 The disaster killed 167,000 inhabitants and destroyed more than 60% of the city's buildings.
 Based on the statistical data issued by the City Government of Banda Aceh, Banda Aceh had 248,727 inhabitants in May 2012, while the Indonesian national census of 2020 showed a population of 252,899.
+The official estimate as of mid-2024 was 265,310.

+2023 Rohingya Protests

+On 27 December 2023, hundreds of students from various universities in Aceh, such as: Abulyatama University, Bina Bangsa Getsempena University, and University of Muhammadiyah Aceh, stormed a shelter for Rohingya refugees and forced them out of a convention centre in the city of Banda Aceh, demanding they be deported.
+The students also seen kicking the belongings of the Rohingya men, women, and children who seated on the floor and crying in fear.
+They burned tyres and chanting "Kick them out" and "Reject Rohingya in Aceh".

 Religion

 The religion of the majority of the population is Islam, with minorities including Buddhists, Christians (both Protestant and Catholic), and Hindus.

-Banda Aceh is home to four long-standing churches: the Hati Kudus Catholic church, Western Indonesian Protestant church (GPIB), Methodist church, and the Batak Protestant Church (HKBP).
-There are 93 mosques and 112 musholla (small mosques).
+Banda Aceh is home to four long-standing churches: the Hati Kudus Catholic Church, Western Indonesian Protestant Church (GPIB), Methodist Church (GMI), and the Batak Protestant Church (HKBP).
+There are 93 mosques and 112 mushollas (Places for islamic prayer.)
 There is a Buddhist temple and a Hindu temple in the city.

 The Hindu community consists of both Balinese Hindus and Tamil Hindus who originate from India.

 There is a type of police in Indonesia called the religious police; they enforce Islamic laws in the Islamic majority province.
 They are known for being very strict.

 Climate

 Banda Aceh features a tropical rainforest climate under the Köppen climate classification, with near-constant average temperatures.
-The city's annual average temperature is 27.3 C. However, the city features wetter and drier seasons, with June through August being the driest months of the year.
+The city's annual average temperature is 27.3 C. However, the city features wetter and drier seasons, with summer (June through August) being the driest season of the year.
+Both the hottest and coldest temperatures are recorded during summer.
+Late fall and early winter (October to December) is the rainiest time in Banda Aceh.
 Like other cities with a tropical rainforest climate, Banda Aceh does not have a true dry season, with the driest month averaging 90 mm of precipitation.
 On average, the city experiences a little less than 2000 mm of precipitation annually.